 Where to stay in Melbourne: Fitzroy and Collingwood

-Fitzroy and Collingwood are where you’ll find the “real” Melbourne.
+Fitzroy and Collingwood are where I think you’ll find the “real” Melbourne.
 This is where hipster Melburnians live and play.

-I’m putting these two suburbs together because they’re right next to each other and share much of the same achingly cool qualities.
+I’m putting these two suburbs together because they’re right next to each other and share many of the same achingly cool qualities.

 Why stay in Fitzroy and Collingwood?

 Fitzroy and Collingwood are always happening.
 There’s live music, pubs, unique shopping and great food.
-Staying in this area will give you an insight into how we live and allow you to experience cool Melbourne culture.
-Smith Street in Collingwood was even recently voted the coolest street in the world!
+Staying in this area will give you an insight into how we Melburnians live and allow you to experience cool Melbourne culture.
+Smith Street in Collingwood was even recently voted the coolest street in the world, and there’s plenty to see and do in Fitzroy!

 Why avoid Fitzroy and Collingwood?

 There aren’t a lot of reasons to avoid staying in Fitzroy, but I’d say that it’s not a great area for families to stay.
-There’s not a tonne of stuff here to keep kids entertained, but it is close to the city, so if you do stay here you’re never far from more family-friendly activities.
+There’s not a tonne of stuff here to keep kids entertained, but it is close to the city, so you’re never far from more family-friendly activities.

 The two suburbs are also still a bit gritty.
 It’s not too long ago that you’d see junkies getting high in back streets, but this has largely been cleaned up.